Deutsches Museum

 #2 The shipping news

 “Sorry, but I’m married to the sea.”
-That’s not just a handy break-up line but also what you ma be saying after a visit to the shipping section.
+That’s not just a handy break-up line but also what you may be saying after a visit to the shipping section.
 Here you’ll find not only models but real, full-sized ships ranging from sailing ships, passenger liners, warships and the first U-Boot German submarine.

-On the ground floor and basement levels.
+It's on the ground floor and basement levels.

 #3 Can ya dig it?

 It’s mine, it’s all mine!
-Good times are to be had weaving your way though the underground tunnels of the mining exhibit.
+Good times are to be had weaving your way through the underground tunnels of the mining exhibit.
 Coal mining propelled Germany into the 20th century and here you can learn how they did it.

 It starts off explaining the early era of mining and leads up to modern techniques, with truck-sized drilling monsters straight out of a bunny’s nightmare.
 Go down, way down.